 Periods of silence might be in the range 200-500 ms. The cause of such silences might be an inter-system handover (from 3G to 2G) in mobile connections or sustained packet loss due to re-buffering in VoIP or streaming applications.
-The subjective effect will depend on whether the silence occurs at the beginning, the middle or the end of a sentence.

-Loss of speech in the middle of a sentence will affect the score more than loss at the beginning or the end of a sentence.
+The subjective effect will depend on whether the silence occurs at the beginning, middle or end of a sentence.
+Loss of speech in the middle of a sentence will affect the score more than a loss at the beginning or end of a sentence.